reactphp-legacy/gifsocket/README.md

     $ php server.php

-Next, connect a client by going to `localhost:8080`.
+Next, open up a browser and point it to `localhost:8080`.
 Now you can start typing stuff into the server window.
 Each line captured by STDIN will be converted to a GIF frame and streamed to the browser in Real Time (tm), also known as Netscape Time (tm).

 ## License